bayer-science-for-a-better-life/topefind-public/README.md

 <sup>e</sup> Accounts only in this case for the total number of antibody chains and not complexes.
 <sup>f</sup> Not explicitly stated by Parapred.

-# Dashboard

-A dashboard is provided to analyze the results on a test set with some models.
-The dashboard can be easily modified or new results can be visualized by providing a new DataFrame.

 # Vendored